 * Lead prices reach highest since May 3

-LONDON, June 26 (Reuters) - Copper eased on Monday as oil prices fell and U.S. durable goods data missed forecasts, though expectations for upbeat Chinese demand and concern over mine supply kept the metal underpinned near Friday's 11-week high.
+LONDON, June 26 (Reuters) - Copper eased on Monday after U.S. durable goods data missed forecasts, though expectations for upbeat Chinese demand and concerns over mine supply kept the metal underpinned near Friday's 11-week high.

-Among other base metals, lead reached its highest in nearly eight weeks and zinc moved back towards Friday's 11-week peak in early trade as on-warrant London Metal Exchange stocks -- metal not earmarked for delivery and therefore available to the market -- hit their lowest in nearly a decade.
-Both pulled back later.
+Among other base metals, lead reached its highest in nearly eight weeks and zinc moved back towards Friday's 11-week peak as on-warrant London Metal Exchange stocks -- metal not earmarked for delivery and therefore available to the market -- hit their lowest in nearly a decade.

-* LME COPPER: London Metal Exchange copper was at $5,783 a tonne at 1502 GMT, down 0.3 percent after a 1 percent gain in the previous session.
-LME copper touched its highest since April 7 on Friday at $5,854.50.
+* LME COPPER: London Metal Exchange copper closed at $5,794 a tonne, down 0.1 percent after a 1 percent gain in the previous session.

 * DURABLE GOODS: New orders for key U.S.-made capital goods fell unexpectedly in May and shipments also declined, suggesting a loss of momentum in the manufacturing sector halfway through the second quarter.